Loading Spatial Data

 Set up

 We have assembled an R Project for you to download that includes the data along with a basic file structure for good data management.
-Whenever you start a new project, is is a good habit to set up a similar directory structure to clearly organize your data, scripts, and results.
+Whenever you start a new project, it is a good habit to set up a similar directory structure to clearly organize your data, scripts and results.
 This will make it easier to keep track of your files and to share your work with others.

 Download the data